 The ultimate recoverable reserves (URR) are defined as the total amount of coal that can be mined from a specific geographic area.
 This upper limit can be reached due to a variety of factors.
 For example, all of the coal in the region could be mined to exhaustion, or the coal that remains in the ground is too expensive, either monetarily or energetically, to be extracted.
 The URR is generally estimated by the reported coal reserves for a region combined with the cumulative (total) amount of coal that has already been mined from that region.
 Reported reserves can change over time for a variety of reasons.
-Reserves can be depleted, new reserves can be found, reserves could have been over or under estimated in the past and be updated, or changes in energy and environmental policy can affect reported reserves (Höök and Aleklett, 2010).
+Reserves can be depleted, new reserves can be found, reserves could have been overor underestimated in the past and be updated, or changes in energy and environmental policy can affect reported reserves (Höök and Aleklett, 2010).
 Estimates obtained from fitting production profiles to smooth fits to Eq.
 (3) often differ from reported reserves.
-To quantify this over or under estimation of reserves from predictions of the logistic model, we define a quantity called "estimated error in URR" δ URR%(t) at time t.
+To quantify this over- or underestimation of reserves from predictions of the logistic model, we define a quantity called "estimated error in URR" $\delta$ URR%(t) at time t.
 It is defined by the equation:

-$$\delta \text{URR}\%(t) = \frac{\Delta \text{URR}}{\text{URR}} (100\%) = \frac{[C(t) + R(t) - \text{URR}]}{\text{URR}} (100\%) = \frac{[EUR(t) - \text{URR}]}{\text{URR}} (100\%).$$ Eq.
+$$\delta URR\%(t) = \frac{\Delta URR}{URR} (100\%) = \frac{[C(t) + R(t) - URR]}{URR} (100\%)$$

 (5)

+= $\frac{[EUR(t) - URR]}{URR} (100\%).$

-Here C(t) is the cumulative production of coal as of year t computed from past reported production figures, R(t) are the reported reserves at year t, EUR(t) is the estimated ultimate recovery and is the sum of R(t) and C(t), and URR is the total coal mined when reserves have reached zero theoretically and production has ceased.
+Here C(t) is the cumulative production of coal as of year t computed from past reported production figures, R(t) are the reported reserves at year t, EUR(t) is the estimated ultimate recovery and is the sum of R(t)and C(t), and URR is the total coal mined when reserves have reached zero theoretically and production has ceased.
 The URR is obtained by fitting Eq.
-(3) to the production data so that URR \equiv A(∞).
-We note the difference of our approach to compute URR from other methods, (Höök and Aleklett, 2009, 2010; Zittel and Schindler, 2007b), where URR is obtained from different independent methods of reserves determination.
-For regions where the mining cycle has neared completion (e.g. the United Kingdom, France, Japan, and anthracite coal in Pennsylvania), it is possible to determine if reported coal reserves in that region were historically over or under estimated since the URR can be calculated directly from the historic production data rather than be generated from a fit of Eq.
+(3) to the production data so that URR $\equiv A(\infty)$ .
+We note the difference of our approach to compute URR from other methods (Höök and Aleklett, 2009, 2010; Zittel and Schindler, 2007), where URR is obtained from different independent methods of reserves determination.
+For regions where the mining cycle has neared completion (e.g. the United Kingdom, France, Japan, and anthracite coal in Pennsylvania), it is possible to determine if reported coal reserves in that region were historically over- or underestimated since the URR can be calculated directly from the historical production data rather than be generated from a fit of Eq.
 (3).
-If δ URR%(t) > 0 it implies that R(t) are lower.
-If the reported reserves match the theoretical estimate then δ URR%(t) is precisely zero.
+If $\delta URR\%(t) > 0$ it implies that the reported reserves R(t)are higher than the theoretical expectation from Eq.
+(3).
+Likewise, if $\delta URR\%(t) < 0$ it implies that R(t) are lower.
+If the reported reserves match the theoretical estimate then $\delta URR^{(t)}$ is precisely zero.

-2.3 Considerations in the use of the Multi-Cyclic Logistic Model
+2.3.
+Considerations in the use of the multi-cyclic logistic model